bics/BestBarber/README.md

 Issues found and steps taken:
 * For general questions form would close nearly instanly barely showing confirmation
     * Added hidden input element, as the message was present after filling out all appointments field.
-It might be wrong but I believe the form will submit reset automatically if the last element is filled.
+I might be wrong but I believe the form will submit automatically if the last element is filled.